uccser/cs-field-guide/docs/source/index.rst

-Welcome to CS Field Guide
+Welcome to the CS Field Guide
 ##############################################################################

 Welcome to the documentation for the CS Field Guide project.